Last Updated on February 28, 2023 by The Filtery

 The Safest Sanitizers:

-Perhaps the most well-known and widely used disinfectant, you’ll find alcohol used in a lot of different hand sanitizer brands.
+Perhaps the most well-known and widely used disinfectant, you’ll find alcohol used in many different hand sanitizer brands.
 It will kill most bacteria and viruses.
 It may be listed as ethanol, ethyl alcohol, isopropyl alcohol, or isopropanol.

 (Methanol and 1-propanol—two other types of alcohol—are not permitted in these products because of their toxicity.
 In fact, the FDA has a running list of hand sanitizers that have been found to be contaminated with these types of alcohol, along with other toxins like benzene.)

 Hydrogen peroxide is another effective disinfectant that will kill most things, but you have to be more careful with it.
-It should never be mixed with bleach or vinegar and you should keep it way from heat and sunlight.
-You should also only use in small amounts (like 3% concentration for hand sanitizer).
+It should never be mixed with bleach or vinegar, and you should keep it away from heat and sunlight.
+You should also only use it in small amounts (like 3% concentration for hand sanitizer).

 Citric acid is another plant-based oil that’s approved by the EPA as a disinfectant.